adeveloperdiary/DeepLearning_MiniProjects/AlexNet/readme.md

 | 200 \( not in chart \) | 0\.0488           | 59\.3%                  | 99\.6%                | 0\.0003125        |

 - The network was trained using single NVIDIA 2080ti and 32Bit Floating Point.
-- 200 epochs took 60 minutes to train.
+- 200 epochs took 60 minutes in training.

 ## How to run the scripts
 ### Pre-Processing